MicrosoftDocs/power-platform/power-platform/guidance/coe/modify-components.md

    ![Remove from solution](media/coe-extension-11.png "Remove from solution")

-   Verify that app in the CoE solution from where you copied does not have unmanaged layer created. if it does, then remove [unmanaged layers](after-setup.md#removing-other-customizations) to continue receiving updates to the original app.
+   Verify that app in the CoE solution from where you copied does not have unmanaged layer created.
+If it does, then remove [unmanaged layers](after-setup.md#removing-other-customizations) to continue receiving updates to the original app.
 You may want to compare them to your changes.

 You can now safely edit your own copy.